Skip to content

 Configuration

-urunc supports configuration through a TOML configuration file that allows you to customize various runtime behaviors including logging, timestamping, and hypervisor defaults.
+urunc supports configuration through a TOML configuration file that allows you to customize various runtime behaviors including logging, timestamping, and monitor defaults.
 This document explains how to configure urunc using the configuration file.

 Configuration File LocationπŸ”—